abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Death is a present-moment experience; it’s not in the future.
-When the moment of death arrives, it will be just that moment—everything before that moment of death is still life, with all of its projections, worries and fears, including the fear of that approaching death.
+When the moment of death arrives, it will be just that moment—everything before that moment of death is still life, with all of its projections, worries, and fears, including the fear of that approaching death.
 But when death actually occurs, it is just one brief moment.
 So at the moment of death, death is now.
 Before that moment, it is just a projection.
 With contemplation of death we become more familiar with this inevitable ending so that when it finally comes, we are prepared for it, neither afraid of it or confused with this very ordinary present-moment experience.

 If we keep that in mind then we do not really have any other option than to contemplate what’s going on for us right here and right now.
 It’s the